ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Conclusion

 \section{Conclusion}

 In this work, we presented ABScribe, a human-AI co-writing interface built for swiftly exploring multiple writing variations using Large Language Models (LLMs).

-Our interface is composed of an ensemble of five distinct elements: Variation Components, Variation Accordion, Hover Buttons, AI Buttons, and AI Insert.
-Collectively, these elements not only markedly decrease task workload $(d = 1.20, p < 0.001)$ but also bolster user perceptions of the revision process $(d = 2.41, p < 0.001)$, in comparison to a popular AI-integrated editing workflow consisting of a rich text editor augmented with a chat-based AI assistant and the ability to insert AI generated content.

-Our evaluation with writers (N=12) validate the efficacy of our design and offer insight into how writers leverage LLMs to explore variations, revealing a preference for non-linear over linear revision strategies, especially when engaging with a multitude of variations at finer granularity levels.
+Our design only markedly decreasees task workload $(d = 1.20, p < 0.001)$ but also bolsters user perceptions of the revision process $(d = 2.41, p < 0.001)$, in comparison to a baseline chat-based AI editing workflow.
+We evaluated our design with writers (N=12) to validate the efficacy of ABScribe and offer insight into how writers leverage LLMs to explore variations, revealing a preference for non-linear over linear revision strategies, especially when engaging with a multitude of variations at finer granularity levels.
 We also found that scaffolding LLM use with task-focused UI components, like buttons, encouraged writers to create more generalizable prompts and use more direct, imperative language in prompt design.
-Our work informs HCI research on the design of Human-AI writing interfaces for the rapid exploration of writing variations.
+Our work informs HCI research on the design of Human-AI writing interfaces for the rapid exploration of writing variations. \begin{acks} We are grateful to the writers who participated in this work.
+We would also like to thank Siqi (Jessica) Zhang and Divya Gupta for their assistance with the transcription of interviews, and Steven Tohme for his help in open-sourcing the codebase.
+This work was partially supported by grants from the Office of Naval Research (N00014-21-1-2576), the Natural Sciences and Engineering Research Council of Canada (RGPIN-2019-06968), and the National Science Foundation (2209819). \end{acks}